gpatsakis/academic-kickstart/content/home/about.md

 I am a PhD Candidate in Industrial Engineering and Operations Research (IEOR) at the University of California Berkeley.
 My advisor is Professor  [Shmuel Oren](http://www.ieor.berkeley.edu/~oren/).
 I completed my undergraduate studies in the school of Electrical and Computer Engineering (ECE) at the National Technical University of Athens (NTUA), Greece, where I worked with Professor [Stavros Papathanasiou](http://users.ntua.gr/stpapath/index_en.htm).

 I am an external collaborator of the [Lawrence Livermore National Laboratory](https://www.llnl.gov/).
+My research is also partly supported by the [Tsinghua-Berkeley Shenzhen Institute](https://tbsi.berkeley.edu/home), Lab 1C (Smart Grid and Renewable Energy).
 In the past, I worked for the [Calibration Service](https://www.haf.gr/en/structure/hafsc/calibration-service/) of the Hellenic Air Force.

 My research interests lie in the field of large scale optimization for power systems.
 Specifically, I am interested in developing techniques for modeling and solving mixed integer programs for power systems applications, such as the stochastic unit commitment problem and the power system restoration problem.
 I have also worked on model predictive control for electric drives and modeling and control for wind turbines and HVDC systems.